armory/docs/content/en/borealis/architecture-borealis.md

 ## Architecture

-Project Aurora/Borealis contain components that you manage and components that Armory manages in the cloud.
+Project Aurora/Borealis contain components that you manage in your environment and components that Armory manages in the cloud.
 The components you manage allow Armory’s cloud services to integrate with your existing infrastructure.

 {{< tabs name="architecture" >}}